GerhardusCCollinson/ActivityForecastApplication/README.md

 - No server side caching; all data originates from Open‑Meteo every time.
 - Limited error/edge‑case handling to save dev time, this would need to be adressed first.
 - Minimal UI: Emphasis is on clean data flow and types.
+- Functionally, if I had more time, I would spend some of it refining the forecast algorithm.
+For instance, currently we are using the max temperature the max wind speed for the entire day, however, it would be more accurate if we used the hourly values to check the weather during viable hours for activites instead of using averages for the entire day.
+This approach is more involved, but refines the results to be more accurate.
+I would also want to look for more of these improvements.

 ## How AI assisted in the process